golang/proposal/design/go2draft-type-parameters.md

 However, many people had a hard time understanding the difference between contracts and interface types.
-It also turned out that contracts could be represented as a set of corresponding interfaces; thus there was no loss in expressive power without contracts.
+It also turned out that contracts could be represented as a set of corresponding interfaces; there was no loss in expressive power without contracts.
 We decided to simplify the approach to use only interface types.